cupid3d/Cupid/README.md

 ## 🚧 Code

-The code is currently under development and is expected to be released in Jan 2026.
-Please check the project website or the GitHub repository for updates and the official release.
+The code is currently under development and is expected to be released by January 2026.
+For progress updates and the official release, please check the project website or the GitHub repository.

 ## Citation